Why is My Coffee Bitter? 7 Reasons Why & How to Fix It Forever

 The lower the temperature, the lower the level of bitterness.
 Take a look at our five great recipes for cold brew coffee.

-5. Your coffee is bitter because you used the wrong grind size
+5. Using the wrong grind size

 Coffee comes in a wide variety of grind sizes.
 Perhaps you’ve noticed how coffee ground for use in a French press is very coarse whereas for espresso preparation it’s extremely fine?